knobs-dials/live-hasher/README.md

 This was made for files being copied in during data collection, considering that some files may be appended to after we first see them, and deal sensibly with that.

-Tries to avoid losing work (in existing hash files) with an ill-placed Ctrl-C: We write to disk every-so-many files (default 500) and every-so-many bytes bytes (default 1GB), and a new hashfile is saved to a temporary file, then moved into place.
+Tries to avoid losing work (in existing hash files) from an ill-placed Ctrl-C: We write to disk every-so-many files (default 500) and every-so-many read bytes (default 1GB).
+Also, new hashfile is saved to a temporary file, then moved into place.